Robert Hertzberg: 2005 Los Angeles mayoral election

-Background

-A steady series of fundraising scandals, where members of Mayor James Hahn's Administration were investigated by a grand jury for allegedly awarding city contracts to campaign contributors, and the general attitudes towards Hahn (some critics called him "Mayor Yawn" and a Los Angeles Times poll said that only 48% of voters considered Hahn honest) prompted many people to join the mayoral race in 2005.
-Antonio Villaraigosa, who lost to Hahn in 2001, had been elected to the Los Angeles City Council in 2003 while promising not to run for mayor, announced his candidacy.
-Other major candidates, including councilman Bernard C. Parks and State Senator Richard Alarcon, later joined the race.

 Campaign

+A steady series of fundraising scandals, where members of Mayor James Hahn's Administration were investigated by a grand jury for allegedly awarding city contracts to campaign contributors, and the general attitudes towards Hahn prompted many people to join the mayoral race in 2005.

 Hertzberg termed out of the California State Assembly in 2002 and transitioned back to private law practice.
 He launched his mayoral campaign in June 2004 with an extensively produced website at ChangeLA.com.
 The website attacked Hahn's leadership and encouraged readers to donate and interact with Hertzberg.
 It has been likened to Vermont Governor Howard Dean's digital campaign in the 2004 Democratic Party presidential primaries, which elevated Dean's name recognition from unknown governor to apparent frontrunner.
 Hertzberg told the Los Angeles Times that he while he made more money doing business and conducting his law practice, he ran out of a sense of civic duty.
 However, half of Los Angeles city voters did not know much about Hertzberg.

 Hertzberg was the first to launch a TV campaign in the race, which featured a giant image of him towering over a city full of problems.
 He was endorsed by Education Secretary, and former Los Angeles mayor, Richard Riordan.

 A second Los Angeles Times poll found the primary too close to call, with Hertzberg, Hahn, and Villaraigosa each with about 20% of the vote, with a very high likelihood for a runoff election.
 Hahn's supporters ran negative mailers, linking Hertzberg and Villaraigosa to Enron and drug dealer Carlos Vignali during their time in the State Assembly.
 An analysis by the Los Angeles Times showed that Hertzberg was popular among Hahn's base, which included San Fernando Valley residents, conservatives, moderates, and Jewish voters.
 However, he struggled with young, black, and Latino voters, polling less than 5% per group and well behind his opponents.
 Hertzberg also won twice as many precincts as Hahn but fell short when Hahn's negative ads decreased his support in the Valley.
 Hertzberg placed third in the primary election after Hahn and Villaraigosa, with the most votes of any candidates in the San Fernando Valley.
 An editorial in the Los Angeles Times claimed a dull run-off debate between Hahn and Villaraigosa made them "miss Bob Hertzberg and his outsized ideas".
 After missing the run-off election, Hertzberg endorsed Villaraigosa.
 Villaraigosa would go on to defeat Hahn 59% vs 41%.